amauriciorr/AubreyBot/README.md

 # AubreyBot ![aubrey](/assets/IMG_4077.png)
 Create your own chatbot trained on lyrics pulled from [Genius](https://genius.com/)!
-This project was named after Aubrey "Drake" Graham as his lyrics were the first I chose to bring this chatbot to life.
+This project was named after Aubrey "Drake" Graham as his lyrics were the first thing that came to mind when seeking source material for bringing this chatbot to life.

 **NOTE**: *The goal of this project was not to create a chatbot capable of maintaining conversation but rather to see if I could create a chatbot that retains some of the mannerisms of a musician in question.*